disiji/fc_differentiable/README.md

 in terms of both thepositions of the gating boundaries and the diagnostic accuracy.

-To reproduce the results reported in the paper, we provide default configuration files which should run out of the box.
+To reproduce the results reported in the paper, we provide default configuration files which should run out of the box on the synthetic data.
+(To use the same CLLdata we use in the paper please download the data here: INSERT LINK HERE, and then put the data in the data directory.)
 To do so navigate to the src directory and run the desired main.

 To use non-default experiment configurations,